-For the past 17 years, Julia has concentrated on street photography around the world.
-For the past seven years, street shooting in downtown Los Angeles has been her primary focus.
+For the past 20 years, Julia has concentrated on street photography around the world.
+For the past 10 years, street shooting in downtown Los Angeles has been her primary focus.
 In 2015, her work was selected for a book published by Acuity Press and PDN magazine featuring 20 street shooters around the world.
 Julia and her work was also featured in Digital Photo Pro and Black & White Magazine UK in 2017.
 Two additional articles were published in 2019 about Julia and her work in Street Photography Magazine.

 Julia received a Bachelor of Science degree in photography at the Rochester Institute of Technology and a Master of Arts degree in journalism at the University of Nebraska, and is the author/photographer of the award-winning children’s book, A Year on Monhegan Island.